 How’s your grocery budget?
 Do you know what you spend on groceries?
 Does it feel like plenty of money or are you always scrambling to get by on the 2 items left in your fridge at the end of the month?
-In the last couple years that we’ve been paying off our student loan debt with gazelle-intensity (aka: Dave Ramsey Style), I have had a few different systems for trying to keep the grocery budget down.
+In the last couple years that we’ve been paying off our student loan debt with a vengeance, I have had a few different systems for keeping the grocery budget low.
 Everything from price matching at Walmart to shopping at Aldi to meal planning monthly.

 Basically, I’ve spent the last couple years trying to come up with the perfect grocery budgeting system and strategy and it dawned on me last week….